 - See the best PC games and best Xbox Game Pass PC games to play now

 - Check out the Xbox Series X games and PS5 games confirmed so far

 Crash Bandicoot 4: It’s About Time release date

-Crash Bandicoot 4: It’s About Time is set to release in fall on October 2, 2020.
-Since Crash Bandicoot 3 released in October of 1998, it will have been nearly 22 years since a main title game in the franchise.
+Crash Bandicoot 4: It’s About Time released to the public on October 2, 2020.
+Since Crash Bandicoot 3 released in October of 1998, it has been 22 years since a main title game in the franchise.

-Crash Bandicoot 4: It’s About Time is set to release on PlayStation 4 and Xbox One.
+Crash Bandicoot 4: It’s About Time released on PlayStation 4 and Xbox One.
 There is no word yet on whether it will be remastered for the PS5 and Xbox Series X and we currently have no indication whether the game will be released on PC.
 However, the N. Sane Trilogy was released both on PC and Nintendo Switch, so it might come to these platforms later.

 Crash Bandicoot 4: It’s About Time gameplay

 Crash Bandicoot 4: It’s About Time features the same beloved platforming seen in the original franchise, which included well-timed jumps, collecting Wumpa fruit and spinning enemies off the map.
 However, new mechanics have been introduced, including a mask power-up that allows players to slow down time.

 In this gameplay trailer below, we see Crash use it to jump across falling shards of ice.
 We also know there will be another mask that allows Crash to shift gravity and walk along the ceiling.